apache/shenyu-website/content/en/projects/soul/contributor/index.md

  - [Create](https://github.com/dromara/soul/issues/new/choose) a new issue and choose the type of issue.
  - Define the issue with a clear and descriptive title.
  - Fill in necessary information according to the template.
- - Choose a label after issue created, for example: bug，enhancement，discussion.
+ - Choose a label after the issue is created, for example: bug，enhancement，discussion.
- - Please pay attention for your issue, you may need provide more information during discussion.
+ - Please pay attention to your issue, you may need to provide more information during discussion.

 ## Developer Flow